dbowling/kb/docs/MkDocs.md

 You can also build it to a directory and deploy it to a web server, or deploy it to GitHub Pages.

-> [!NOTE]
+!!! note
-> GitHub Pages only work on paid accounts or public repositories.
+    GitHub Pages only work on paid accounts or public repositories.